 We began with an explication of levels of meaning of "a quantity's magnitude" and the mental operations entailed by those meanings.
 We discussed five levels of meaning of magnitude that are largely unarticulated in the research literature.
-They are: Awareness of size, Measure magnitude (magnitude and additive measure are the same thing), Steffe magnitude (size in relation to a composite unit together with reciprocity of size), Wildi magnitude (magnitude is invariant with change of unit), and Relative magnitude (relative size is invariant with change of unit in either or both quantities).
+They are: Awareness of size, Measure magnitude (magnitude and additive measure are the same thing), Steffe magnitude (size in relation to a composite unit together with reciprocity of size), Wildi magnitude (magnitude is invariant with change of unit), and Relative magnitude (relative size is invariant with change of unit).